zzjoey/zzjoey/README.md

 <!-- - 👨🏻‍💻 Currently working on postgraduate courses. -->

-- 👀 Actively seeking for 2021 Summer Internship in China.
+- 👀 Actively seeking for 2021 Summer Internship.

 - 💙 Interested in